Skurks/Skurks/README.md

 ## My Daily/Weekly Cadence
 TOPIC | ANSWER
 ----- | -----
-Most Productive Time of the Day | Mornings; before Noon Thinking (No Meeting Days) | Tuesday & Wednesday
-1x1 Days | Thursday & Friday
+Most Productive Time of the Day | V Early Mornings; but really anytime before Noon Thinking|Doing (No Meeting Days) | Tuesday & Wednesday 1x1 & Team Days | Thursday & Friday
-Worst Day/Time for an intense 2 hr meeting | Fridays; After 2PM
+Worst Day/Time for an intense meeting | Fridays; Any day after 2PM

 ## My Communication Channels
 * My time (and thus my calendar) is very important to me.
 I strive to be a hyper efficient person & purposefully carve out time in my day/week to think.
-* I'm a morning person so can send communications at ridiculous hours of the morning.
-I don't expect a response.
+* I'm a morning person so I've been known to send communications at ridiculous hours of the morning.
+I don't expect a quick response.
 * Please DON'T double book me.
 My calendar is public and open.
 If the calendar slot is open, take it (an agenda is required...see next)!
 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll decline.
 * I do my best to NOT ping/message folks over the weekend unless they've reached out first.

 Hit me up in whatever medium you'd like (but I do have ALL my notifications on silent).
 I strive for a 24-hr SLA.
-If it's crazy urgent, don't hesitate to come find me face to face or double-ring me on the phone.
+If it's crazy urgent, double-ring me on the phone and you'll get a call back within 5 mins.

 ## My Current OKRs (as of Jan 2023)

 Objective | Timeline | Key-Result
 ----- | ----- | -----
 Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | Get $250k new ARR sold for our local product by 6.30.2023
-Improve competitiveness of ReviewTrackers Products | 1Q 2023 (Now) | Collect 100k microsurveys by 3.31.2023
+Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | Collect 100k microsurveys by 6.30.2023
-Build & grow high-functioning Product team | Q1 2023 (Professional) | Hire and onboard new director of product by 3.1.2023 Scale RT.com to best-in-class SaaS | 2023 | > 25% YoY Revenue Growth, > 110% Net Dollar Retention, Improve Margins > 10%
+Build & grow high-functioning Product team | Q1 2023 (Professional) | Hire and onboard new director of product by 3.1.2023 Scale RT.com to best-in-class SaaS | 2023 | > 25% YoY Net Revenue Growth, > 110% Net Dollar Retention
 Be a great human to others | 2023 (Personal) | Pay it forward 2x a week, write 2 hand-written notes of gratitude/week Be a physically/mentally healthier me | 2023 (Personal) | Meditate & sweat 5x a week.
 Add 10 MPH to golf swing
-Run a life orbit experiment | 2023 (Personal) | Materially modify the standard 'orbit' of my current habits (temp move to CO in Fall 2023)
+Run a life orbit experiment | 2023 (Personal) | Materially modify the standard 'orbit' of my current habits (i.e move to CO in Fall 2023 for the ski season)
 Be a great Dad and Husband | Forever | read > 5 books/night to Anderson, plan a date night with Aly 1x a month Be an exceptional Son to my Parents | 2023 (Personal) | Project manage Mom & Dad's estate planning motions.
 Finalize by 6.30.2023
-Keep learning & building | Forever | Reconstruct timber deck at 1464 Erie this summer Play more competitive golf | 2023 (Personal) | Qualify for a USGA/CDGA championship Never stop growing professionally | 5 Years | CEO/GM role and create a new real estate venture
+Keep learning & building | Forever | Reconstruct timber deck at 1464 Erie this summer Play more competitive golf | 2023 (Personal) | Qualify for a USGA/CDGA championship Never stop growing professionally | 5 Years | CEO/COO/GM role and create a new real estate venture

 ## My expectations of folks who report to me
 * Please setup a healthly system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.